EUROPEAN football expert Mark O’Haire (@MarkOHaire) reckons he’s found two value bets from the early Europa League kick-offs on Thursday.

 I’m one of those weirdos who supports a side in every country – there’s a few of us around…

-unday’s 0-0 draw at home to Atalanta was particularly frustrating for Fiorentina followers with Sousa’s side nowhere near as dominant as they’re accustomed to when hosting sides at their Stadio Artemio Franchi home.
+Sunday’s 0-0 draw at home to Atalanta was particularly frustrating for Fiorentina followers with Sousa’s side nowhere near as dominant as they’re accustomed to being when hosting sides at their Stadio Artemio Franchi base.